 PLAN ENOUGH TIME!

-If you want to do a photo calendar fundraiser – start early!
-We started the production of this in Spring of 2013, had all sessions completed by August and had it to the printer by early September, and honestly – I probably would have done it all even sooner.
+If you want to do this type of fundraiser – start early!
+We set our start date for the production of this in early Spring, had all sessions completed by August and had it to the printer by early September, and honestly – I probably would have done it all even sooner.
 It is a big project that will take you a lot of time, especially if you work full time!

 1) SPONSORSHIP PAYMENT: Ask the businesses who want to be involved to make a sponsorship payment.
 In our calendar they had a page with their name and were allowed space for a special deal, we did not charge them but next time I would.
 It is exposure for them – and the money goes to a great cause.